 "Bikes in good condition are currently selling for between £1000 and £3000.
 People are becoming more interested in building them into cafe racers so the prices are on the rise".

-Knocking noises "Listen for knocking noises when the engine is cold.
+Knocking noises from BMW K100 engine "Listen for knocking noises when the engine is cold.
 On early models the output shaft is retained by six rivets that can work loose and the shaft rattles.
 Later models are improved with twelve rivets on the shaft, this can be retrofitted to older models.
 Other noises could be the sprag clutch or even the cush drive in the alternator.
 It is not uncommon for there to be some noises at start-up, especially if the bike has been standing a while".

 Worn shaft drive splines "The shaft drive splines need lubricating regularly or they wear prematurely.
 The only way to check for wear is to remove the final drive/bevel box and withdraw the driveshaft.
 This is called a rear spline lube.
 The clutch spline also needs lubricating but less frequently and this requires the transmission to be removed.
 You can check for play in the final drive/bevel box/crown wheel as you would for worn wheel bearings by holding the rear wheel with your hands at the three and nine o’clock positions and try to rock the wheel horizontally, there should be next to no free play".